PRIVACY POLICY

 4. Use of ClipMyHorse

-Our website contains video streams of the TV channel ClipMyHorse, Am Sonnenberg 6, 65321 Heidenrod, Germany (“ClipMyHorse”), which specializes in equestrian sports.
-The video streams are embedded in a frame.
+Our website contains video streams of the TV station ClipMyHorse.TV, Am Sonnenberg 6, 65321 Heidenrod, Germany (“ClipMyHorse”), which specializes in equestrian sports and is embedded in a frame.

-To start the stream, we have implemented a so-called Two-Click-Solution.
-After clicking on the video for the first time, another consent banner will appear informing you that data will be transmitted to ClipMyHorse when the stream is played.
-Only after another click the stream will be started and with it the transfer of your data.
+To start the stream, we have implemented a so-called two-click solution.
+After clicking on the video for the first time, another consent banner appears, informing you that data will be transferred to ClipMyHorse when the stream is played.
+Only after another click, the stream is started and thus also the transmission of your data.

-According to information from ClipMyHorse, data that cannot be traced back to individual users is collected within the framework of analysis tools.
-If you are also registered as a user with ClipMyHorse, your user profile will also be enriched with the information that arises from your use of ClipMyHorse’s services (e.g. which videos are viewed, in what order videos are viewed).
-Cookies are not set by ClipMyHorse.
+According to information from ClipMyHorse, data that cannot be traced back to individual users is collected in the context of analysis tools.
+If you are also registered as a user with ClipMyHorse, your user profile will also be enriched with the information that arises from your use of the services of ClipMyHorse (e.g. which videos are viewed, in which order videos are viewed).
+Cookies are not set by ClipMyHorse in the process.
 For more information, please see ClipMyHorse’s privacy policy at:

-The processing of your personal data is based on your consent in accordance with Art.
+The processing of your personal data is based on your consent pursuant to Art.
 6 para.
-1 a of the GDPR, which you grant us by double-clicking on the corresponding video stream.
+1 lit. a GDPR, which you give us by double-clicking on the corresponding video stream.

 Your consent can be revoked at any time.
-When you leave the subpage of our website, the settings will be reset automatically and you have to double-click again to restart the video stream.
+When you leave the subpage of our website, the settings are automatically reset and you have to double-click again to restart the video stream.

 5. Use of Google Tag Manager